 The following is a listing of a few tips we have come up with as we have been hosting cruises.
-If you other tips that would be helpful to fellow cruisers, please forward the info to the Cruise Chairperson
+If you other tips that would be helpful to fellow cruisers, please forward the info to the Cruiser Chairperson

 Planning your Cruise.